Open primary navigation menu

 • Users must not attempt to modify system facilities.

 • Users should minimize the impact of their work on the work of other users.
 Users should not attempt to encroach on the resources of other users or deprive others of resources.
-For example, users should not stream high definition video when resources are needed for College-related activities.
+For example, users should not stream high definition video when resources are needed for University-related activities.

 • Harassment is prohibited in the electronic environment and includes but is not limited to using foul language, promoting and sending chain letters, sending programs (viruses) which will do damage to another user’s account or to the network.